kubeflow/website/content/docs/about/style-guide.md

 ## Be consistent with punctuation

-Use punctuation consistently within a page For example, if you use a period (full stop) after every item in list, then use a period on all other lists on the page.
+Use punctuation consistently within a page.
+For example, if you use a period (full stop) after every item in list, then use a period on all other lists on the page.